 If your dog is vomiting blood, be prepared before you head to the vet.
 Write down everything he's eaten in the last few days, and take a stool sample for testing.
 You can also bring any remaining food with you to give to the doctor.
 This is especially important if you suspect that his symptoms may be caused by food poisoning.

 If you're worried about possible food poisoning or other causes of vomiting (like a toxin), take a stool sample with you when you go to see the vet so they can examine it for signs of trouble.

 Kidney disease, Addison’s disease, pancreatitis, respiratory tract disorder, and metabolic/neurological/viral infections.
 A pet owner may also see blood in a dog’s vomit following a traumatic incident such as heatstroke, head wound, severe burns, major surgery, or interaction with metal toxins or toxic plants.

-If the vomit looks like fruit punch (bright red and a large amount), the source is the esophagus, stomach, or upper gastrointestinal tract.
-If the vomit looks like coffee grounds (dark and dried), the assumption is that this oxidized blood has been partially digested and the bleeding has been going on for a while.
+If the vomit looks like a fruit punch (bright red and a large amount), the source is the esophagus, stomach, or upper gastrointestinal tract.
+If the vomit looks like coffee grounds (dark and dried), the assumption is that this oxidized blood has been partially digested, and the bleeding has been going on for a while.

 Hemorrhagic gastroenteritis, allergic reaction, stomach ulcer, or cancer are common results.
 Your dog needs an immediate visit to the vet or emergency clinic NOW!